 Serves as a first course in calculus and provides a brief review of analytic geometry and trigonometric functions.
 The course progresses to the study of inverse functions, limits, continuity, derivatives, rules for differentiation of algebraic and transcendental functions, chain rule, implicit differentiation, linear approximation, differentials, and maximum and minimum values.
 3 credits.
 MA.
 Students may receive credit for only one of the following courses: MATH.1220 or MATH.1310.

 Serves as a continuation of MATH.1250.
 The course covers L'Hopital's Rule, optimization problems, Newton's method, sigma notation, integration, area between curves, volume, arc length, surface area, integration by parts, trigonometric substitution, partial fraction decomposition, and improper integrals.
 3 credits.
 MA

 Elementary set theory and solution sets of systems of linear equations.
 An introduction to proofs and the axiomatic methods through a study of the vector space axioms.
 Linear analytic geometry.
 Linear dependence and independence, subspaces, basis.
 Inner products.
 Matrix algebra.
 Applications of the above will also be discussed.
-3 credits.

 MATH 1320 pre-req

 Linear transformations.
 Linear operators, change of basis, inner product and the diagonalization problem.
 Quadratic forms.
 Convex sets and geometric programming, input/output models for an economy, Markov chains, other applications of linear algebra.
 3 credits.